goderich/dissertation/dissertation.md

 There has been a steady but relatively low amount of publications on the Atayal language over the years.
 All journal articles and conference papers on Atayal, or those that include Atayal among other languages under research, are listed in @tbl:prev-articles.
 The vast majority of articles have been on Squliq, the biggest dialect, with Matu'uwal coming in second due to its purported conservatism in both grammar and phonology.
 The remaining Atayal dialects are still woefully underresearched.

 Most papers on Atayal have concentrated on its grammar (especially earlier works), morphosyntax, and syntax.
-Publications on Atayal phonology are few in comparison, almost all of them either by Paul Li or Hui-chuan Huang.
+Publications on Atayal phonology are few in comparison, almost all of them either by Li or H. Huang.

 <!-- TODO: I lied about yeh1998 and huang1999a because i can't find either. i'll just assume it's Mt for now -->
 : Previous studies of Atayal {#tbl:prev-articles}